QuentinRa/blog.quentinra.dev/info/css/index.md

 ## Sizes

-You will be asked a lot of times to enter a value of a size.
+You will be asked a lot of times to enter a size.
 By default, values are in pixels ``px``.

 * ``width: 0px;`` valid for 0 you can remove px `width:0;`